codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

     be used on a production server.

-If you need to run the site on a host other than simply localhost, you'll first need to add the host to your ``hosts`` file.
-The exact location of the file varies in each of the main operating systems, though all unix-type systems (include OS X) will typically keep the file at **/etc/hosts**.
+If you need to run the site on a host other than simply localhost, you'll first need to add the host to your **hosts** file.
+The exact location of the file varies in each of the main operating systems, though all unix-type systems (include macOS) will typically keep the file at **/etc/hosts**.

 The local development server can be customized with three command line options: